Ficool

 "On it."

 My dexterity fades in the cold rainy air.
-I fumble around—items slip, greased in wet mud: Rope.
+I fumble around; items slip, greased in wet mud: Rope.
 A clouded bottle.
 Dried meat gone hard.
 Wire.
 Scissors.
 Cloth and a sewing kit.
 I chuck them all into the sack.

-"Done yet?"
+"Done yet?" a voice interrupts.

 "Yeah."